-As mentioned above, black tea has a high number of health-promoting flavonoids and theaflavins.
+Black tea is a natural way to diminish cancerous cell growth.
+As mentioned above, black tea has many health-promoting flavonoids and theaflavins.
 Increased levels of flavonoids are often linked to a decreased risk of advanced cancer, specifically prostate and ovarian.
 A study published in 2016 showed how the theaflavin levels in black tea were able to help cisplatin, a cancer-fighting drug, work properly.

 Black tea is a great beverage to drink when you have a headache or upset stomach caused by digestive issues.
-The tannins in black tea can calm inflammation in the intestines, which can help with digestion, and the caffeine levels can ease headaches and promote mental focus.
+The tannins in black tea can calm inflammation in the intestines, which can help with digestion, and caffeine levels can ease headaches and promote mental focus.
 Unlike coffee, which can sometimes make you too energetic from caffeine, tea can be a more balanced energizer.
 The almost calming effect of black tea can increase alertness while also lowering stress hormone (cortisol) levels.

 It is fantastic and convenient that something as delicious as black tea can be so healthy for you!
 Whether you drink your black tea hot or iced, you can enjoy it even more, knowing that it is doing your body good.
 If you decide to do further research, you will discover many more health benefits.
 The benefits I listed above are the ones that I found most fascinating.

 Other teas in the black tea "family" that offer significant health benefits are Pu'erh and Oolong.
 Since their processing is so different, tea leaves are able to produce additional compounds that may improve health.